 SVV is limited as preload measure to patients that are mechanically ventilated with stable ventilation frequency and tidal volumes and that do not have intra-abdominal insufflation [6, 7].
 SVV is best used in conjunction with stroke volume or cardiac output assessment.

-dP/dt is best used in conjunction with stroke volume variation and stroke volume or cardiac output assessment.
+The trending change in dP/dt is helpful as decision support to assess change in contractility of the left ventricle in conjunction with stroke volume variation and stroke volume or cardiac output assessment.